 Quality nominations are essential to the evaluation process for this award.
 Packages should be accurate, current, and complete throughout the five year period of consideration.
 The nomination portal is open each year from mid-April- October 1 for edits, changes or additions by nominators.

-The recipients will be announced in March of 2021, and presented at the awards dinner in Toronto in October of 2021.
-Nominations for the 2021 awards are due by October 1, 2020.
+The recipients will be announced in April 2021, and presented in October of 2021.
+Nominations for the 2022 awards are due by October 1, 2021.

 The work: In 1973, the Kitasato Institute in Japan, led by Professor Satoshi Omura, formed a collaborative research partnership with Merck to discover new animal health products.
 Within this partnership, Professor Omura and his research team based at the Kitasato Institute in Tokyo isolated and screened microorganisms and sent the promising ones to the Merck laboratories in the United States.
 Of particular interest was a microorganism, Streptomyces avermitilis, isolated from soil near an oceanside golf course in Japan which had potent bioactivity.
 Researchers at Merck’s lab conducted further testing on the microorganism and then the compound responsible for the activity was named avermectin.
 Scientists at Merck refined avermectin under the name ivermectin, which was the safest and most potent derivative.
 Despite decades of searching around the world, the Japanese microorganism remains the only source of avermectin ever found.